zapier/visual-builder/docs/_partners/planning-guide.md

 Here are additional considerations when adding authentication to your integration:

-**Include Help Text**: If your authentication requires users to enter a domain name, API key, or other information that could be confusing, always include help text for those authentication input fields.
+**Include help text**: If your authentication requires users to enter a domain name, API key, or other information that could be confusing, always include help text for those authentication input fields.
 Add links to your app in the help text with [Markdown](https://zapier.com/blog/beginner-ultimate-guide-markdown/).

-**Link to API Key (with API Key Authentication)**: If your authentication requires an API key, include a direct URL where users can obtain their API key from your app.
+**Link to API key (with API key authentication)**: If your authentication requires an API key, include a direct URL where users can obtain their API key from your app.
 If there is no direct link, include as clear of directions as possible to help users find the API key.

-**Use a Dedicated Endpoint for Testing**: Your Authentication Test API call should ping an endpoint such as `/me` or `/user` that tests if the authentication was successful but does not require additional input.
+**Use a dedicated endpoint for testing**: Your Authentication Test API call should ping an endpoint such as `/me` or `/user` that tests if the authentication was successful but does not require additional input.
 This call should return a `2xx` error for invalid authentication.
 Do not use an API call that returns a `4xx` error for missing input data aside from authentication.

-**Customize Your Connection Label**: Zapier includes the app name, integration version, and a number to help identify each connected account, so users can add multiple accounts of one app to Zapier.
+**Customize your connection label**: Zapier includes the app name, integration version, and a number to help identify each connected account, so users can add multiple accounts of one app to Zapier.
 When building your integration's authentication, be sure to customize your connection label to include a username, email address, or other data aside from passwords and API keys entered during authentication or returned by your test trigger.
 Learn how in Zapier's [Visual Builder](https://platform.zapier.com/docs/auth#how-to-add-a-connection-label-to-authenticated-accounts) and [Platform CLI](https://github.com/zapier/zapier-platform/blob/master/packages/cli/README.md#authentication) docs.

-## Zap Steps
+## Zap steps

 Every Zapier integration includes at least one trigger or action, and ideally will include several triggers, actions, and searches to let users do as much with the app through Zapier as possible.
 Triggers, actions, and searches—together called _Zap Steps_—all have their own unique considerations, but also have some common things to keep in mind.